 This generally flatters the owner and often they will provide a discount for you, as you don’t come across as rude and demanding.
 Always thank them if the price is still too high, they may even become transfixed by your good grace and really give you a big discount.

 If you do get a discount don’t go around telling other travelers what you paid.
 This only causes issues for the owner and it is poor form in the world of bargaining.

 Ask a few personal questions about the vendor to get on a more personal level.
 Vendors will generally be more flexible with pricing if they like you.

 Most businesses around the world will offer discounts for bulk purchases.
 This is no different when negotiating in a market or with a local vendor.

-See if you are able to collaborate with other travelers so when you go looking for a bargain you can offer greater volume to the vendor.
+See if you are able to collaborate with other travelers so that when you go looking for a bargain you can offer greater volume to the vendor.
 Maybe you are in Nepal and want to buy a painting….
 If you can bring a couple more buyers it will help secure a better deal for all of you.
-This works very well when negotiating mid to budget hotels also.
+This works very well when negotiating mid-to-budget hotels also.

 Knowledge is power as they say and so it is when it comes to bargaining.
 Along with doing your homework, the use of just a few local phrases will go a long way in your negotiations.

 How are you today?